Windows Desktop Gadgets: Overview

+The window for searching and adding gadgets to the desktop.
+Users could scroll left and right through the pages and a search bar is included for searching gadget names (for example, “clock” for finding related clock gadgets).

 Windows Desktop Gadgets is a feature of Windows Vista and Windows 7 (excluding the Windows Server family of the operating system).
 It hosts mini-applications or "gadgets" which are a combination of HTML, CSS, and JavaScript code.
 Their use cases include displaying system time or calendar date, downloading and displaying RSS feeds, controlling other software such as Windows Media Player, placing useful tools like Sticky Notes, and more.

 In Windows Vista, gadgets can run docked in the sidebar, or float anywhere on the desktop.
 The sidebar also has multiple pages for lots of gadgets, and pages can be switched using the arrows at the top.
 It is also possible to run multiple instances of a gadget simultaneously.
 Windows Sidebar also works on Windows XP.

 In Windows 7, the sidebar was not included, but gadgets can still be placed on the desktop, and a desktop context menu was added.
 In Windows 7, gadgets can snap onto the edges of a display or on other gadgets, and gadgets now have an option to change its size on the desktop from small to large.

 Windows Vista is preinstalled with eleven gadgets: Calendar, Clock, Contacts, CPU Meter, Currency Conversion, Feed Headlines, Notes, Picture Puzzle, Slide Show, Stocks, and Weather.
-Several other gadgets available during the beta such as App Launcher, Feed Viewer, Number Puzzle, Recycle Bin and Egg Timer never made it to the final release.
-Windows 7 adds a Media Center gadget and removes the Contacts, Notes and Stocks gadgets.
+Several other gadgets available during the beta such as App Launcher, Feed Viewer, Number Puzzle, Recycle Bin, and Egg Timer never made it to the final release.
+Windows 7 adds a Media Center gadget and removes the Contacts, Notes, and Stocks gadgets.

 Originally, Microsoft provided a link to a web site called Windows Live Gallery where additional Sidebar gadgets that have been created by third-party developers could be downloaded.
 The site was officially retired on October 1, 2011.